VictorErikson/notesApp/README.md

 # 📝 NotesApp

 A simple and fast note-taking app built with **React, TypeScript, and Vite**.

-Notes are stored in **local storage** by default, but you can enable full backend functionality with `json-server` (optional).
+### OBS Slow start-load because of server

+Notes are saved at an free server host, which makes it load really slow initially, so wait a minute for it to load the data, after that should it work fine.

 ## 🚀 Features